Mallikarjunople/clima/README.md

 # Project setup
 * Download the project folder
 * open folder in code editor
-* Run command
+#### Commands to run :

 ```$ npm install ```
-This installs all dependancies required for project<br/>
+ - This installs all dependancies required for project <br/>

 ```$ npm start```
-This runs project at http://localhost:3000<br/>
+ - This runs project at http://localhost:3000 on your default browser. <br/>

 # Functions
 * Add new node